For School Leaders

 Suggested guidelines for technology use at home.
 [Here’s a generic adaptation anyone is welcome to distribute.]

-You can learn more details on the school’s Technology webpage and in the video below.
-The Head of School has essentially offered for parents to “blame the school” while providing healthier community norms for a course correction.
+You can learn more details on the school’s Technology webpage and in the video above.
+The Head of School essentially offers for parents to “blame the school” while providing healthier community norms for a course correction.
 This kind of community leadership and collective action is making all the difference for MTS families!

 Distributing school devices to families?